YWebCA/EloquentYWeb/README.md

     git clone git@github.com:YourName/EloquentYWeb.git

 Normally forks are meant to diverge from the original repo such that if changes are made to the original, they won't affect your fork.
-However, for this workbook you want to make sure to receive changes made to the "mothership," so you have to tell git to listen for them.
+However, for this workbook you want to make sure to receive changes made to the "mothership," so you have to tell Git to listen for them.
 Type

     git remote add upstream git@github.com:YWebCA/EloquentYWeb.git